Things to do in Westward Ho! Devon include finding wildlife in the rock pools, you will find shrimps, crabs, winkles, fish and more

 -Take a mobile phone.
 If you did get into trouble or saw someone else in trouble, call 999 and ask for the Coastguard.

-Tide times and sea safety advise is always available from Kitemare-Surf & Kite Shop or Summerlands Tackle shop in the village or online.
+Tide times and sea safety advise is always available from Ho!
+Surf or North Devon Surf School in the village or online.
 We want you to have fun safely and learn about the ocean plus it's inhabitants.

 In the summer months the rock pools are really clear, if you sit quietly around one you will see so much going on.
 Shrimps appear and if you put your hands in gently, they will explore your fingers, crabs will walk past, blenny's will swim out, you may see a hermit crab, winkles will start to move and a lot more too.
 It's only by sitting quiet and studying, that you get to see the best bits of the rock pools.